Last updated: October 14, 2025

 The Core Federal Case: Carr v.
 Johnson & Johnson

 The Carr complaint targets OGX shampoos and conditioners.
-It alleges design defect and failure to warn.
+It alleges a design defect and failure to warn.
 It also cites negligent misrepresentation and consumer fraud.
 Plaintiffs argue DMDM hydantoin made products unsafe.
 They claim long-term exposure harmed users.
 The complaint details hair loss and irritation.

 What Companies Say in Response